 The materials on the A5-Pro just feel that slightly bit more premium and for the price that is how it should be.
 The headband is a continuation of the aluminum construct bound in a very nice leather wrap with the Philips logo firmly emblazoned on each side just above the gimbals.

 As mentioned previously the gimbles are fully circular allowing you to angle the cups slightly to suit your head and the joints close in to fold as well as rotate 90 degrees in opposing directions.

 The rotation on the left is opposite to the right cup.
 The purpose essentially is to allow the DJ to do standard one-ear listening while track mixing.
 It is something that is missing on the TMA-1 range but available on the ATH M50X which retails for almost half the price.

 What did surprise me though was the inability to swivel the cups on the A5-Pro so they could be laid flat.
 Given Armin used to use the Technics RP-DH1250-S I found this one a curious omission.
 The size of these cups houses 50mm drivers so they are not small.

-Extended periods of the A5-pro hanging around your neck is simply not possible comfortably with one cup swinging one way and another the other way.
-You can, of course, extend the headband all the way and it’s a lot easier to go flat but it not quite as convincing as the M50x when it is flat.
+Extended periods of the A5-pro hanging around your neck are simply not possible comfortably with one cup swinging one way and another the other way.
+You can, of course, extend the headband all the way and it’s a lot easier to go flat but it’s not quite as convincing as the M50x when it is flat.

 Stock pads are leather and memory foam and reasonably comfortable though a tad shallow for my taste but you can opt for velour pads as well which are slightly bigger.
 According to Philips, you can opt for up to 3 differently sized earpads all on the bayonet mount system to match your preferred pad size.